Chapman wins US Senior Open to join trio of stars

 Langer took a four-shot lead into the final round and closed with a shaky performance that spoiled his shot at winning his second U.S. Senior Open.

-The German said on Saturday if he closed with a 2- or 3-under round, it would be difficult for anyone to catch him.
-When Langer had a double bogey at No. 2, he gave the field a chance to pass him.
+The German said Saturday if he closed with a 2- or 3-under round, it would be difficult for anyone to catch him.
+When Langer gave up two shots at No. 2, he gave the field a chance to pass him.

 The wind picked up considerably Sunday — with gusts up to 20 mph — and made it even tougher to keep tee shots on the unforgiving and tight fairways and to accurately approach hard, undulating greens.